TSYS-Merchant/shopping-cart-integrations/magento/README.md

 The Magento ecommerce platform provides a plug in architecture to self integrate payment and processing products.

+Merchant Warehouse is offering two Magento plugins - one supporting Credit & Debit cards, and one supporting Gift cards.
+These plugins may be used separately or together.

 # Quick Usage Guide

 ![billing information](.README/BillingInformation.PNG)